 - Personal Protective Equipment (PPE)

-These are the 6 basic steps that are known as the hierarchy of control which can be apply to control accidents.
+These are the 6 basic steps that are known as the hierarchy of control which can be applied to control accidents.
 As we had learned the name of the safety hierarchy of controls, let us dive in to know each of these in detail.

 The first choice for how to reduce or eliminate a hazard is elimination.
-Elimination is the first step safety hierarchy of controls that propose to remove the hazard or danger involved from the job/process.
+Elimination is the first step safety hierarchy of controls that proposes to remove the hazard or danger involved from the job/process.